TABLE OF CONTENTS

 Medicaid is available to low-income residents who meet at least one of the following criteria:

 New MexiKids is part of the Children’s Health Insurance Program (CHIP).
-Coverage is available to children under the age of 18 or primary caregivers who have at least one child under the age of 18.
+Coverage is available to children under the age of 18 or primary caregivers who have at least one child under 18.
 To qualify, a child must be uninsured and ineligible for Medicaid coverage.
-New MexiKids has higher income limits than Medicaid, from $30,268 per year for a household of one to $104,951 for a household of eight.
+New MexiKids has higher income limits than Medicaid, from $31,937 per year for a household of one to $109,581 for a household of eight.
 New MexiKids covers routine checkups, prescriptions, emergency care, and other medical services.

 If you start receiving your Social Security or Railroad Retirement Board benefits at least four months before you turn 65, you’ll be automatically enrolled in Medicare.
 Otherwise, you must fill out an application online or contact your local Social Security office.
 You can enroll in Medicare during the following periods:

-You don’t have to use the Healthcare Marketplace if you want to purchase a private health plan from one of New Mexico’s insurance companies.
-If you’re interested in getting a tax credit to help pay for your health insurance, however, you must apply for coverage via the Healthcare Marketplace.
+You don’t have to use the Health Insurance Marketplace if you want to purchase a private health plan from one of New Mexico’s insurance companies.
+If you’re interested in getting a tax credit to help pay for your health insurance, however, you must apply for coverage via the marketplace.

 Short-term disability insurance replaces some of your income if you’re unable to work due to a temporary disability.
-Some plans only pay 60% to 70% of your base pay, which wouldn’t be enough to cover a hospital stay or an expensive trip to the emergency room, so it’s best to have health insurance even if you have short-term disability coverage.
+Some plans only pay 60% to 70% of your base pay, which wouldn’t be enough to cover a hospital stay or an expensive trip to the emergency room.
+It’s best to have health insurance even if you have short-term disability coverage.

 Long-term disability replaces 50% to 70% of your income if you’re unable to work due to a non-work-related injury.
 LTD coverage can be used on its own or in combination with short-term disability.
 Because LTD insurance replaces only part of your income, you should have health insurance even if you have an LTD policy.
 Otherwise, you might not be able to afford any medical expenses incurred while you’re not working.